phiil-92/ssh-manager/README.md

 - Terminal Themes
 - Wake-On-Lan (Save the MAC-Address of the host you want to wake when connecting for it to work)
 - Option to log terminal inputs and download them at any point

+### Snippet Panel
+- Panel on the right side (toggle via "Snippets" button)
+- Add, edit, delete command snippets
+- Click snippet to run it

+### Encrypted Export/Import
+- Export connections, folders and snippets to a ".sshm" file
+- File is encrypted with AES256-GCM using your master password
+- Import on any instance using the master password the file was exported with

 ### Security
 - This is intended to be used in a trusted network / homelab.
 Do not expose to the internet or an untrusted network.(Atleast not without a reverse proxy, but honestly just don't...)